Requirements: Modern Languages and Literatures

 Requirements for the Minor

 The department provides students with the opportunity to declare a minor in any of the eight languages we offer (Arabic, Chinese, French, German, Italian, Japanese, Russian or Spanish).
-Because entering students who might want to declare a minor may or may not have had previous experience in the language, we offer two different minor tracks within the department.
+Because entering students who might want to declare a minor may or may not have had previous experience in the language, we offer three different options within the department.

 Additional Requirements for the Minor

-- Students must pass a language-competency test appropriate to minors, administered in the fall semester of their senior year.
+Students must take a language-competency test appropriate to minors, administered in the spring semester of their senior year.